 - 2. In this bylaw: - a.
 "Act" means the Municipal Government Act, RSA 2000, c.M-26, any regulations thereunder, and any amendments or successor legislation thereto; - b.
 "Administration" means the Chief Administrative Officer or an employee accountable to the CAO employed by the Municipality. - c.
 "Agenda" is the list of items and orders of business for any meeting of Council or a Council Committee; - d.
 "Chief Administrative Officer" (otherwise known as the "CAO") means the person appointed by Council into the position of CAO pursuant to the Act. - e.
-"Chairperson" means the person who presides at a Meeting, and, when in attendance at a Council Meeting, shall mean the Reeve or alternate chair. - f.
-"Closed Meeting" means the portion of the meeting at which only members of Council and other persons designated by Council may attend.
+"Chairperson" means the person who presides at a Meeting, and, when in attendance at a Council Meeting, shall mean the Reeve. - f.
+"Corporate Office" means the office located at 4511-46 Avenue in the Hamlet of Fort Vermilion, Alberta.

 - g.
-"Committee of the Whole" means a committee comprised of all Councillors which conducts itself as a committee of council; - h.
-"Corporate Office" means the office located at 4511-46 Avenue in the Hamlet of Fort Vermilion, Alberta. - i.
-"Council Committee" or "Committee" means a committee, board, or other body established by Council under the Act; - j.
-"Councillors" means a duly elected Member of Council, including the Reeve. - k.
-"Deputy Reeve" means the Deputy Chief Elected Official or Councillor who is appointed by Council pursuant to the Act to act as Reeve in the absence or incapacity of the Reeve. - I. "Ex-Officio" means a member of a Committee, by virtue of the right to hold a public office such as a Reeve, and has the right to make motions and vote. - m.
-"Meeting" means an organizational, regular, or special meeting of Council, Committee of the Whole or Committee. - n.
-"Member" means a duly elected Member of Council or a duly appointed Member of a Committee. - o.
-"Municipality" means Mackenzie County. - p.
-"Non-statutory public hearing" means a meeting of Council or Committee of the Whole at which members of the public may attend and may be invited to make submissions to Council, but which is not a Public Hearing; - "Public Hearing" means a meeting or portion of a meeting that council is required to hold under the Act or another enactment for the primary purpose of hearing submissions; - r.
-"Reeve" means the Chief Elected Official for the Municipality pursuant to the Act. - s.
+"Council Committee" means a committee, board, or other body established by Council under the Act; - h.
+"Councillors" means a duly elected Member of Council, including the Reeve. - i.
+"Deputy Reeve" means the Deputy Chief Elected Official or Councillor who is appointed by Council pursuant to the Act to act as Reeve in the absence or incapacity of the Reeve. - j.
+"Ex-Officio" means a member of a Committee, by virtue of the right to hold a public office such as a Reeve, and has the right to make motions and vote. - k.
+"In-Camera" means the portion of the meeting at which only members of Council and other persons designated by Council may attend. - "Meeting" means an organizational, regular, or special meeting of Council or Committee. - m.
+"Member" means a duly elected Member of Council or a duly appointed Member of a Committee. - n.
+"Municipality" means Mackenzie County. - "Public Hearing" means a meeting or portion of a meeting that council is required to hold under the Act or another enactment for the primary purpose of hearing submissions: - p.
+"Reeve" means the Chief Elected Official for the Municipality pursuant to the Act. - q.
 "Quorum" is the majority of all members, being fifty (50) percent plus one (1), unless Council provides otherwise in this bylaw.